What is hotel pricing?

 Understanding room pricing at your hotel

-Such is the fickle nature of the market, prices can (or should) change not just every day but sometimes every hour depending on demand.
-This is the kind of agility property managers and/or revenue managers are faced with achieving.
+Prices can change not just every day but sometimes every hour depending on demand.
+This is the kind of agility revenue managers are faced with achieving.

 Pricing your hotel rooms is about getting the most revenue possible out of each individual room.
 Don’t think about what the room is worth; think about how much value you can get out of it – the guest will often be prepared to pay more money than the flat-rate if they sense an opportunity to get a little extra benefit.